 Requirements

-• A first academic degree, or a degree from a state or state-recognised university of cooperative education
+• A Bachelor's degree or equivalent undergraduate degree, or a qualified diploma from a state or state-recognised vocational academy

-• Proof of knowledge of the chosen B language (language option in the core area) and the second B language or C language equivalent to C1 level of the Common European Framework of Reference for Languages, or equivalent proof, for one of the following foreign languages: Arabic, English, French, Galician, Catalan, Portuguese, Russian or Spanish
+• Certification of proficiency in the chosen B language (language to be studied in the core area) and the second B language or C language, equivalent to level C1 of the Common European Framework of Reference for Languages, or equivalent verification of proficiency, for one of the following foreign languages: Arabic, English, French, Galician, Catalan, Portuguese or Spanish

-This degree programme requires applicants to pass an aptitude test.
-More information is available on the institute website.
-The faculty will check whether the above requirements have been met and then issue an official notification.
-This serves as proof that the candidate meets the relevant admission requirements.
+Acceptance to this degree programme requires the successful completion of an aptitude test.
+More information about this test is available on the Institute’s website.
+The faculty will ascertain whether the above requirements have been met and then issue an official notification.
+This serves as verification that the candidate has met the relevant admission requirements.

 Contents